Aaltogether

 Background

 High quality relationships are built through genuine, open interaction.
-Just looking at each other with appreciation creates a sense of well-being and reinforces psychological safety.
+Just looking at each other with appreciation creates a sense of wellbeing and reinforces psychological safety.
+Shared positive emotions increase our wellbeing and require the ability to be present in the moment.
 Body language plays a major role, as we trust the messages our bodies send us.
-Body language tells us whether the listener is mentally present in the situation or whether his mind is already occupied with other things.
+Body language tells us whether the listener is mentally present or whether their mind is already occupied with other things.

-Active, in-depth listening communicates interest in the listener.
-Active listening gives the narrator space and asks questions to help the narrator clarify and crystallise his or her own thoughts.
-An in-depth question might be, for example, "What do you think is most important here?" or "How do you think this should be handled in the future?"
+Active, in-depth listening communicates interest in the storyteller.
+Active listening gives the narrator space and asking questions helps them clarify and crystallise their own thoughts.
+A couple of examples of in-depth questions could be "What do you think is the most important aspect of this?" or "How do you think this should be handled in the future?"

 In addition to body language, presence and listening, words are also important.
 A genuine thank you for a job well done strengthens the bond.
-Psychological safety creates trust and trust increases psychological safety.
+Psychological safety creates trust and trust enhances psychological safety.

 Instructions